 - 2. Dissertation option: Full-time candidates are required to take four courses in each of the 1st and 2nd semesters, in addition to a full-year dissertation course.
 Part-time candidates are required to take five courses in the 1st year and, in addition to the dissertation course, three courses in the 2nd year of study.
 Any variations from this pattern are subject to the approval of the Programme Director. - 3.
 Non-dissertation option: Full-time candidates are required to take five courses in each of the 1st and 2nd semesters.
 Part-time candidates are required to take five courses in the 1st year and five courses in the 2nd year of study.
-Any variations from this pattern are subject to the approval of the Programme Director.
+Any variations from this pattern are subject to the approval of the Programme Director. - 4.
+For the compulsory and elective psychology courses, candidates are required to participate in the problem-based inquiry for each course.
+In preparation, they should complete the required assigned readings and are encouraged to engage in self-directed learning by reading additional self-selected relevant materials.

-- 4. For the compulsory and elective psychology courses, candidates are required to participate in the problem-based inquiry for each course.
-In preparation, they should complete the required assigned readings and are encouraged to engage in self-directed learning by reading additional self-selected relevant materials. - 5.
-Candidates who are enrolled in a capstone experience course are required to conduct a capstone project or write a dissertation on an approved topic under the supervision of a faculty member in his/her final year of study.
-The capstone project report or dissertation shall be presented not later than June 30 of the final academic year of study. - 6.
-Candidates who had taken similar courses in a programme which is designed to bring the degree holder up to the standard of a graduate majoring in psychology may not be approved to take similar courses listed under (1).
-Candidates may be granted exemption of up to three courses with either one course from each of the following combinations: - PSYC7303 / PSYC7304, - PSYC7305 / PSYC7309, - PSYC7306 / PSYC7307, and no exemption is allowed for the research methods courses, i.e., PSYC7301 and PSYC7302.
+- 5. Candidates who are enrolled in a capstone experience course are required to conduct a capstone project or write a dissertation on an approved topic under the supervision of a faculty member in his/her final year of study.
+The dissertation shall be presented not later than June 30 of the final academic year of study, while the capstone project report shall be presented not later than the last teaching day of the final academic year of study.

+- 6. Candidates who had taken similar courses in a programme which is designed to bring the degree holder up to the standard of a graduate majoring in psychology may not be approved to take similar courses listed under (1).
+Candidates may be granted exemption of up to three courses with either one course from each of the following combinations:

+- PSYC7303 / PSYC7304,

+- PSYC7305 / PSYC7319,

+- PSYC7306 / PSYC7307, and

+no exemption is allowed for the research methods courses, i.e., PSYC7301 and PSYC7302.